 Marriage(s): Marisa Letîcia Lula da Silva (1974-present); Maria de Lourdes Lula da Silva (May 24, 1969-June 7, 1971, her death)

-Da Silva's father was against education and believed supporting the family was more important.
-His son didn't learn to read until age ten and began working fulltime at 12.
+Da Silva's father was against education and believed supporting the family was more important, so da Silva didn't learn to read until age 10 and began working full-time at 12.

 Has nine fingers, having lost the little finger on his left hand in a work accident.

-First wife, Maria, died of hepatitis in her eight month of pregnancy along with the child.
+First wife, Maria, died of hepatitis in her eighth month of pregnancy along with the child.

-Unhappy with the lack political representation of the working class in Brazil he decided to get involved in politics.
+Unhappy with the lack of political representation of the working class in Brazil, he decided to get involved in politics.

-Da Silva is a founding member of Brazil's only socialist political party, Partido dos Trabalhadores, The Workers' Party.
+Da Silva is a founding member of Brazil's only socialist political party, Partido dos Trabalhadores

 1975 - Elected president of the metalworkers union.